-- 11.38.
-Scrutiny committees will publish on the Council's website details of the membership and terms of reference of each Task Group and will require periodical progress reports from Task Groups. - 11.39.
+- 10.29.
+Scrutiny committees may constitute such Task Groups as they consider necessary to undertake development and scrutiny functions, including undertaking investigations and making recommendations. - 10.30.
+Scrutiny committees will publish on the Council's website details of the membership and terms of reference of each Task Group and will require periodical progress reports from Task Groups. - 10.31.
 Task Groups will be entitled to exercise all of the powers exercisable by their parent committee.